AayushyaKumar/NexusTrack/README.md

 ## Features

-- NFT MINTING USING TRON BLOCKCHAIN..
-- ROYALITIES PAYMENTS TO ORIGINAL AI MODEL DEVS
-- MARKETPLACE TO SELL AND BUY USING PAYPAL, CREDIT CARDS.
-- LICENSING
+- USING ML TO PREDICT SUPPLY CHAIN DISRUPTIONS
+- USING ML TO PREDICT DEMAND PATTERNS & OPTIMIZE INVENTORY MGMT..

 ## Run Locally